 - Be obedient to the Scriptures that are clear and the truths you already know.
 There is no need for more if you are not willing to obey what you already understand.

-One of the ways we can grow in our ability to interpret the Bible is to see how Jesus interpreted passages from the Old Testament.
-If you look at the teachings of Jesus in the four Gospels, you will find that many of His words are quotes from various Old Testament books.
-Many of these were taken from the books of the Torah, the Psalms, and Isaiah.
+One of the ways we can grow in our ability to interpret the Bible Is simple.
+Ask your self how did Jesus interpreted passages from the Old Testament?
+You’ll find that many of His teachings are quotes from various Old Testament books.
+Many of these are taken from the books of the Torah, the Psalms, and Isaiah.
 Here are some good examples:

 - When Jesus was tested in the wilderness (Matthew 4:1-11), He quoted passages from Deuteronomy 8:3, Psalm 91:11-12, Deuteronomy 6:16, and Deuteronomy 6:13.